status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/protocol-interop-testing.md

 > The `portal_state_` prefix can be replaced for testing other networks such as `portal_history_`.

-## Test Discovery and Portal Wire protocol messages through cli tools
+## Test Discovery and Portal Wire protocol messages with cli tools

 ### Testing Discovery v5 Layer: dcli